gautamvpn/devTinder/src/homework.md

 - Difference between javscript object and json
 - Add the express.json() middlewares to your app.
 - Make your signup API dynamic to recieve data from the end user

+- API- Get user by email
+- API- Feed API- GET/feed - get all the users from the database
+- Create a delete user API
+- Difference between PATCH and PUT
+- API - Update a user
+- Explore the Mongoose Documentation for Model methods
+- What are options in a Model.findOneAndUpdate method, explore more about it
+- API - update the user with email ID

+- Explore schematype options from the documentation -Add required, unique, lowercase, min, minlength,trim -Create a custom validation function for gender -Improve the DB scema - PUT all appropriate validations on each field in schema.
+-Add API level validation on patch request & Signup post api -Data Sanitizations - Add API validations for each field -Install validator npm package
+-Explore validator library functions and Use validator funcs for passowrd,emailID